Have you wondered why earning continuing education credits is crucial for all personal trainers?

 If there is one thing that I want you to take out of this chapter is that a trainer who gets their initial certification and then never studies further is not what you want to be one day.

-It’s all about bettering yourself because that’s not only to your benefit but perhaps more importantly, to your clients as well.
+It’s all about bettering yourself because that’s for your benefit and, perhaps more importantly, for your clients.

 The first place to start looking to improve yourself through continuous education is by using something that’s a prerequisite for you to keep your accreditation.